Sheree Schwartz, PhD, MPH

 Bio

-Amelia Wallace is an Assistant Scientist at the Welch Center for Prevention, Epidemiology, and Clinical Research; her research focuses on chronic diseases, including diabetes, obesity, cardiovascular disease, evidence-based medicine, and data science for public health.
+Amelia Wallace is an assistant scientist at the Welch Center for Prevention, Epidemiology, and Clinical Research.
+Her research focuses on chronic diseases, including diabetes, obesity, cardiovascular disease, evidence-based medicine, and data science for public health.
 In addition to her primary research, she collaborates with faculty from the Cochlear Center to support Center-initiated academic training programs and other academic initiatives.

 Madison Monlezun Saunders, AuD